qurriahSam/hired/README.md

 # Hired

-Hired is a job seeking app,where employers can visit, and just browse through verified job-seeker profiles (Documents).
+Hired is a job seeking app,where employers can visit, and browse through verified job-seeker profiles (Documents).

 [Live Demo]()